elg1e/Trainer-Mate/README.md

 4. Press the delete button.
 5. Repeat steps 1 and 2 to check for the plan name you wanted to delete.

+## Responsive Design

+The website has been tested using the developer tools and also with Am i Responsive.
+This was done so that the website will be compatible in all different screen sizes.
+When the site is used on a small screen size the site is designed to stay as simple and clutterless as possible.

+The website has been tested in the following device resolutions:

+### Mobiles

+* Pixel 2/XL
+* iPhone 5/SE/6/7/8
+* iPhone 6/7/8+
+* iPhone X
+* Galaxy S5/S9/S9+

+### Tablets

+* iPad/iPad Pro
+* Kindle Fire HDX

+### Desktops/XL Desktops

+The website has been tested with these browsers:

+* Google Chrome
+* FireFox
+* Internet Explorer

+### Validation

+The website has be validated using:

 ## Deployment

+To create the website, I have used the coding platform Gitpod[https://www.gitpod.io/].
+Deployment and source control was entirely done via GitHub.

+My repository can be found here: https://github.com/elg1e/TrainerMate

 ## Credits